Choosing between cloth or disposable diapers for baby is important for the environment, but other aspects should also be considered.

-Benefits on health and your child’s development
+Benefits for your child’s health and development

 It is also important to note that more prolonged exposure to humidity which sometimes results from the use of cloth diapers can expose the child to diaper rash.
 For additional information, read the following text: Diaper rash—gentle preventive care.
 Speak to your pharmacist for advice about the prevention and treatment of diaper rash.